canari.model#

 Tuple[np.ndarray, np.ndarray, np.ndarray, np.ndarray]

-Apply early stopping based on a monitored metric when training a LSTM neural network.
+Apply early stopping based on the evaluate_metric when training a LSTM neural network.

 This method records evaluate_metric at each epoch, if there is an improvement on it, update